faseelali/Finance-Mate/README.md

-# Money Mate 💰📊
+# Finance Mate 💰📊

-**Money Mate** is a personal finance tracker that helps you manage your expenses efficiently.
+**Finance Mate** is a personal finance tracker that helps you manage your expenses efficiently.
 With features like budget setting, expense tracking, and visual reports, you can take control of your spending habits.

 ## Features 🚀
 - 📂 **Category-based Tracking** – Organize expenses under custom categories.